josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Look up some leetcode interview questions, too.
 Try some out, but be sure to check other people's answers.
 You can learn a lot just by observing at how other devs solve problems.

 I also personally enjoyed and benefitted from the [Better JavaScript](https://levelup.video/tutorials/better-javascript) course on [Level Up Tutorials](https://levelup.video/).
-The course does a good job on explaining why some practices are better than others, and helped put me in a good mindset for thinking through code and talking about it.
+The series does a good job on explaining why some practices are better than others, and helped put me in a good mindset for thinking through code and talking about it.

 That's the first half.
 The _other_ half is the performance part; getting comfortable in front of people.

-Before you're in an actual interview, get in front of people, and talk as you type.
+Before you're in an actual interview, practice.
+Get in front of people, and talk as you type.
 Make mistakes.
 Talk about them.
 Laugh about them.
 Keep going, until it stops being so uncomfortable.

 <CalloutPlusQuote>